ph4nt0mgh0sT17/StudentSystem/README.md

 All you need to do is you have to install the MySQL server on your workstation (MySQL 8.0).

+IMPORTANT: Your database has to have access through port 3306 with following credentials: username=root, password=root

 Then you need to run SQL scripts that will initiate the database and fill the tables with some data.
 This script is found in the folder DB_Scripts.